 What should a syllabus statement contain?

-The wording of the statement should include the following three pieces of information:
+The wording of the statement should include the following four pieces of information:

 - An invitation for the student to meet confidentially to discuss their need for academic adjustments and to work out the logistics of the accommodations.
 This discussion should lead to an understanding about how the academic adjustments will fit into the curriculum.
 A plan should be developed to provide the accommodations.

 - Notification that students must present requests for accommodation in a timely manner.
 Instructors can ask students to make accommodation requests at the beginning of the semester, but need to be flexible in certain cases.
 Some students may be diagnosed with a disabling condition in the middle of a semester, or administrative delays may impede the processing of necessary paperwork.